Dizziness and Vertigo

 podcast

-Both sensations may be accompanied by nausea and vomiting or difficulty with balance, gait, or both.
+Both dizziness and vertigo may be accompanied by nausea and vomiting or difficulty with balance, gait, or both.

-Perhaps because these sensations are hard to describe in words, patients often use “dizziness,” “vertigo,” and other terms interchangeably and inconsistently.
-Different patients with the same underlying disorder may describe their symptoms very differently.
-A patient may even give different descriptions of the same “dizzy” event during a given visit depending on how the question is asked.
-Because of this discrepancy, even though vertigo seems to be a clearly delineated subset of dizziness, many clinicians prefer to consider the two symptoms together.
+Patients often use “dizziness,” “vertigo,” and other terms interchangeably and inconsistently, in part because these sensations can be difficult to describe.
+Patients with the same underlying disorder may describe their symptoms very differently.
+A patient may even provide differing descriptions of the same “dizzy” event, depending on how the question is phrased.
+Thus, clinicians must often consider the 2 symptoms together.

 However they are described, dizziness and vertigo may be disturbing and even incapacitating, particularly when accompanied by nausea and vomiting.
-Symptoms cause particular problems for people doing an exacting or dangerous task, such as driving, flying, or operating heavy machinery.
+Symptoms pose significant challenges for people doing an exacting or dangerous task, such as driving, flying, or operating heavy machinery.
+Importantly, dizziness and vertigo are potent risk factors for falling, especially in older adults (1).

 Pathophysiology of Dizziness and Vertigo